needle-tools/shadergraph-markdown/Readme.md

 **ShaderGraph Markdown** contains a custom ShaderGUI to use with Unity's ShaderGraph.
 It uses "dummy properties" to draw a nice inspector for your materials, and decorates the Blackboard (where you edit properties) so that the markdown is readable and looks good.

-The dummy properties kind of look like markdown, which is where the name comes from.
+The property naming syntax is inspired by the simplicity of markdown.
 Please see the [Attribute Reference](#attribute-reference)!

 ![Workflow](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/04_Workflow.gif)